Then there was one

 The top-seeded Rams were stuck in one of those cold spells that have hit them on occasion this season and they trailed county rival Woodstown by seven with five minutes left in the third quarter.
 But they turned to Deshaan Williams and Fatah Paige to get it inside, they got back on track and, with the Wolverines tired from all the energy they spent to get that lead, shook the doldrums and eventually the Wolverines, 64-53.

 They now host No. 4 KIPP in Wednesday’s sectional semifinals.
-KIPP edged No. 12 Glassboro, 50-49.
+The Titans (17-9) edged No. 12 Glassboro, 50-49.

-The Rams appeared headed for a blowout.
-Xavier McGriff “got the party started” as they like to put it, hitting three 3-pointers in the first quarter to help forge a 28-10 lead two minutes into the second quarter.
-But then Woodstown turned up the pressure and shut Salem down.
+The Rams (21-5) appeared headed for an easy win, but this was anything but easy.
+Xavier McGriff “got the party started” as they like to say, hitting three 3-pointers in the first quarter to help the Rams forge a 28-10 lead two minutes into the second quarter, but for the next 15 minutes or so they were in a fight for their playoff lives.

-From that point to the end of the half, the Wolverines held their hosts to 0-for-4 shooting and forced them into eight turnovers and trailed only 29-25 at the break.
-The run was fueled by back-to-back 3s by Blake Bialecki and Elijah Caesar sandwiched between three-point plays by Frankie Hoerst.
+From that point to the end of the half, the Wolverines forced them into 0-for-4 shooting and eight turnovers and got it back to 29-25 at the break.
+The run was fueled by two 3-point plays by Frankie Hoerst with back-to-back 3s by Blake Bialecki and Elijah Caesar in between.

-Blake Bialecki gave them the lead with 6:33 left in the third quarter and Alejandro Vazquez and Caesar hit back-to-back 3-pointers to extend it before Williams scored Rams’ first bucket of the half with 4:53 left in the quarter.
-Salem was 0-for-5 with two turnovers in that spree.
+The halftime break did nothing to slow the Wolverines down.
+They opened the second half on an 11-0 run to grab a 36-29 lead.
+Bialecki gave them the lead with 6:33 left in the third quarter and Alejandro Vazquez and Caesar hit back-to-back 3s to extend it before Williams finally got the Rams on the board after seven empty possessions with 4:53 left in the quarter.

 SALEM 64, WOODSTOWN 53